Here’s Our Rant About VEON Ltd. (VEON)

-VEON Ltd. (NASDAQ:VEON) went down by -1.69% from its latest closing price compared to the recent 1-year high of $2.78.
-The company’s stock price has collected -4.89% of loss in the last five trading sessions.
+VEON Ltd. (NASDAQ:VEON) went up by 1.23% from its latest closing price compared to the recent 1-year high of $2.78.
+The company’s stock price has collected -6.29% of loss in the last five trading sessions.
 Press Release reported on 01/15/21 that VEON appoints Leonid Boguslavsky as director

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.